Restoring saltmarsh

 We are also carrying out world-leading research into the benefits of these understudied habitats.
 We have already begun investigating the incredible value saltmarshes could bring to people and nature with our Wetland Potential Maps, but there is much more to learn.

-How can I help with saltmarsh restoration?
+How you can help with saltmarsh restoration

 Just like tiny ‘pioneer’ plants create marshland, even the smallest actions for saltmarsh restoration can yield extraordinary results.
 Here’s how you can be a part of saltmarsh creation and restoration:

-Experience the wonder of saltmarshes up close at one of our Wetland Centres around the UK.
+Visit - experience the wonder of saltmarshes up close at one of our Wetland Centres around the UK.
 Saltmarsh habitats can be found at WWT Steart Marshes, WWT Caerlaverock, WWT Slimbridge, WWT Castle Espie and WWT Llanelli.

-Join our mission to restore 100,000 hectares of wetlands in the UK, either by visiting your local Wetland Centre, donating to WWT or becoming a corporate partner.
+Support - join our mission to restore 100,000 hectares of wetlands in the UK, either by visiting your local Wetland Centre, donating to WWT or becoming a corporate partner.

-Share the importance of saltmarshes with your community.
+Connect - share the importance of saltmarshes with your community.
 Follow us on social media and help us spread the word about the super-powered ecosystems.

 Want to talk to us about saltmarsh restoration?